-CBD Isolate is CBD in its purest form thanks to an extraction processes that isolates the CBD from all the other cannabinoids in the hemp plant, hence the name.
-In the UK, CBD Isolate is viewed as an ‘unnatural’ process of extraction therefore it doesn’t conform with food supplement regulations.
-This means it’s rare to find isolate based oils for sale in the UK, but they can still be bought in other countries.
+CBD Isolate is CBD in its purest form thanks to an extraction process that isolates the CBD from all the other cannabinoids in the hemp plant, hence the name.

 At the opposite end of the scale is Full Spectrum CBD which contains CBD plus all the other cannabinoids from the plant.
-Having more cannabinoids in your CBD Oil is preferred by many thanks to something called the ‘Entourage Effect’.
-This essentially means that all the cannabinoids work together to increase how well the CBD works, something which Isolate cannot deliver.
+Having more cannabinoids in your CBD oil is preferred by many thanks to something called the ‘Entourage Effect’.
+This essentially means that all the cannabinoids work together to increase how well the CBD works, something which Isolate cannot deliver by itself.

-One thing to be aware of with Full Spectrum CBD is that it includes THC – the psycho-active cannabinoid responsible for getting you ‘high’.
-Providing the THC levels are less than 0.3% then there shouldn’t be any effect, but be careful if you have to undergo drug tests for whatever reason as this still might show up.
+One thing to be aware of with Full Spectrum CBD is that it includes THC – the psychoactive cannabinoid responsible for getting you ‘high’.
+Providing the THC levels are less than 1mg per closed container then there shouldn’t be any effect, but be careful if you have to undergo drug tests for whatever reason as this still might show up.

-Broad Spectrum CBD oil is much the same as Full Spectrum CBD, but with virtually all of the THC removed, meaning there is no risk whatsoever of any unwanted psycho-active affects.
-In most case Broad Spectrum also delivers a cleaner looking and milder tasting CBD oil which many people prefer.
+Broad Spectrum CBD oil is much the same as Full Spectrum CBD, but with virtually all of the THC removed, meaning there is no risk whatsoever of any unwanted psycho-active effects in most cases.
+Broad Spectrum also delivers a cleaner looking and milder tasting CBD oil which many people prefer.

 A carrier oil to suit your tastes